gus-pendleton/SLR_Summit_2026/_episodes/00-intro.md

 We have an enthusiastic team today!
 The instructors and helpers will introduce themselves and what they'll be teaching/helping with.

-## The etherpad & introducing participants
+## The Google Doc & introducing participants

 Now it's time for the participants to introduce themselves.
 Instead of verbally, the participants will use this [Google Doc](https://docs.google.com/document/d/1SjEc-VzjyRA2-hxxtNouIhJy0d_xMKUw5_K3xm1QaEE/edit?usp=sharing) to write out their introduction.